October 10, 2024

 Step 5: Submit Your Resident Visa Application

-If you receive an ITA, you have four months to submit your resident visa application.
+After receiving an ITA, you have four months to submit your resident visa application.

-Gather Required Documents
+Required Documents

 – Skilled Employment: Job offer letter, employment agreement, and evidence of job description and duties.